UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Switching to an environmentally mindful choice is easy when you know how to safely back out of an unfavorable deregulated energy contract.

 We’ve all felt that sudden pit in our stomach immediately after locking into a new service agreement.
 Maybe you signed up for what looked like a stellar electricity rate, only to realize minutes later that the plan relies heavily on fossil fuels or carries steep hidden charges.
 If buyer’s remorse is already creeping in, take a deep breath.
-You’re protected by rescission periods for energy, a legal safety net designed to let you back out of a signed contract penalty-free.
-We’ll show you exactly how these cooling-off windows work, how long you have to act, and the exact steps you need to take to cancel your current agreement so you can find a plan that actually fits your household needs.
+You are protected by rescission periods for energy, a legal safety net designed to let you back out of a signed contract penalty-free.
+We’ll show you exactly how these cooling-off windows work, how long your energy supplier grace period lasts, and the exact steps you need to take to safely break an electricity contract so you can find a plan that actually fits your household needs.

-What Is a Rescission Period for an Energy Contract?
+What Is a Rescission Period in an Energy Contract

 A man reviews a contract; text defines rescission as a cooling-off window to cancel penalty-free.